-Eric Kenny, 23, pleaded guilty to charges of drug trafficking, drug possession and operating a vehicle while intoxicated Tuesday morning in Lake County Common Pleas Judge Richard Collins Jr.'s courtroom.
+Arkady Koroshikh, 27, pleaded guilty to charges of drug trafficking and drug possession Thursday morning in Lake County Common Pleas Judge Eugene Lucci's courtroom.

-Kenny -- who is from Chester, NY -- and his two codefendants, Michal Nemcok and Arkady Koroshikh, were arrested on June 19.
+Koroshikh -- who is from Brooklyn, NY -- and his two codefendants, Michal Nemcok and Eric Kenny, were arrested on June 19.

 A Mentor policeman saw Kenny speeding on Mentor Avenue shortly after midnight and stopped him in the parking lot of a gas station.

 The officer smelled alcohol on Kenny's breath and arrested him on suspicion of driving drunk, Mentor Police Lt.
 Tim Allen said at the time of Kenny's arrest.
 Kenny later admitted to driving while high on marijuana.

 While searching the car, police found several drugs, drug ingredients and paraphernalia, police said, including:

 - chemical powders including methylenedioxypyrovalerone (MDPV) -- a stimulant that is sometimes used as a recreational drug

 - two hand grinders

 Prosecutors said the powders and molds were used to make drug-laced candies.